 - Scratches on the workshop floor were also included

-Possible remediation steps to address each of these issues include:
+Here are some possible remediation steps to address each of these issues:

 - Adjusting extension parameters to include longer scratches